|TAA||Trade adjustment assistance|

 3. Outside of the economics of international trade, this expression often refers more broadly to the policies, facilities, and other arrangements that characterize the trade between one country or group of countries and another.

-4. Unusually, some use not definition 1., but its reciprocal: the relative price of imports compared to exports.
-Thus in Backus et al. (1994): "The terms of trade, in this paper, is the relative price of imports to exports…" I'm not sure whether others do this, but it is not standard.
+4. Unusually but rather common among economists of international money/macro/finance, some use not definition 1., but its reciprocal: the relative price of imports compared to exports.
+Thus in Obstfeld (1980): "... the terms of trade, defined as the price of foreign consumption goods in terms of home goods."

 |Terms of trade argument||Same as the optimal tariff argument, which works by restricting the quantity of trade in order to improve the terms of trade.|